Navigating social and commercial objectives in social enterprise | CUSP at ESRC Festival of Social Science

 The need for the investment industry to help produce a sustainable economy and a cohesive society is well understood and much discussed.
 There have been some successes, but as yet these are exceptions that prove the rule: our environmental and social problems remain as acute as ever.
 Is a more radical approach needed?

-CUSP researchers at the PSA Specialist Group Environmental Politics inviting papers for a research workshop in autumn this year, exploring the prospects, barriers, and new opportunities of climate governance.
+CUSP researchers at the PSA Specialist Group Environmental Politics organising a research workshop on 15 September 2017, exploring the prospects, barriers, and new opportunities of climate governance.

 What makes for a good life in Stoke-On-Trent? | A Workshop Report